The Firm (novel): Differences with movie adaptation

 The film based on Grisham's book kept the earlier part of the plot, but has a completely different ending.
 In the film, Mitch makes a deal with the FBI for his brother's release along with large sums of money in exchange for information about his firm's clients.
 But rather than betray his oath as a lawyer by turning the confidential files over to the FBI, Mitch finds a devious legal way to keep both the FBI and the Mafia off his back so he can continue to practice as a lawyer though not in Tennessee.
 Reviewer George Crown noted that "In this case, I have the distinct feeling that the film improved on the book.
 The book's Mitch undergoes a very sudden transformation - plodding lawyer to dashing action hero.
 Virtually nothing in what had gone before has given us any idea that he had that in him.
 The film's Mitch, conversely, stays very much in character.
 He was a clever young lawyer to start with, that was why The Firm took him on in the first place - but he just gives them a bit more than they bargained for.
 His way of getting out of the predicament is the quintessential lawyer's way: a very neat, devious (and a bit dubious) legal solution, which only somebody with a good legal mind could have come up with."

+Sequel

+The Exchange: After The Firm features the return of Mitch McDeere as the protagonist.
+It was released by Doubleday on October 17, 2023.